Coming Soon 👀 At the beginning of April, you’ll be

 Something that seems to be sadly lacking in way too many publications today.
 Especially on the outer extremes, and most recently (it wasn’t always this way) on the so called right.

-Jacob Mattingly 11 months ago
+Jacob Mattingly about 1 year ago

 A great line